babelthuap/data-structures/README.md

 ## Object Oriented Features

 I'm making heavy use of the ES2015 `class` syntax to facilitate object-oriented design.
-This project is cool because I'm exploring many of the fundamentals of OOP.
+This project is fun because I'm using some brand-new features of JavaScript to explore many of the fundamentals of object-oriented programming.

+#### Classes!

+My first real programming language was Java.
+Needless to say, it was a shock transferring to JavaScript and losing things like static types and class inheritance.
+I've learned to like JavaScript's looseness, but I still miss the straightforward organization provided by classes.
+I understand that the ES2015 `class` syntax in JavaScript does *not* make it a classical language.
+Everything stills rests on prototypal inheritance.
+However, I find it much easier to read the new `class` stuff.
+The one thing missing is a way to make true private fields.
+There are certainly some workarounds ([see here](http://www.2ality.com/2016/01/private-data-classes.html), for example), but these make the code less readable; hence, I decided to embrace JavaScript's looseness once again.

 #### Encapsulation

 #### Inheritance

 #### Polymorphism

 #### Open recursion

 ***